WeatherLab/fsodoc/source/installation/upgrade_4xx.rst

 	drivers).

-What this means is that if you're unable to connect to a database, or have an erroneous character set configured, CodeIgniter will no longer fail silently, but will throw an exception instead.
+What this means is that if you're unable to connect to a database, or have an erroneous character set configured, FSO will no longer fail silently, but will throw an exception instead.

 You may choose to explicitly catch it (and for that purpose you can't use